Warwick-iGEM-2021/warwick-igem-2021.github.io/content/about.md

 ## Abstract

-We aim to develop a CRISPR dcas9 based fast fluorescent detection method system for carbapenem- resistant Enterobacteriaceae (CRE), which will hopefully be implemented in hospital cleaning routine to prevent CRE a common family of antibiotic resistant bacteria found in sinks from spreading.
+We aim to develop a CRISPR dcas9 based fast fluorescent detection method system for carbapenem-resistant Enterobacteriaceae (CRE), which will hopefully be implemented in hospital cleaning routine to prevent CRE a common family of antibiotic resistant bacteria found in sinks from spreading.

-## Our team